RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab6-replicationrecovery.md

 ## Clean up
 Let's scale back down to 1 replica.
-If you are using the web console just click the down arrow from the Overview page.
+If you are using the web console just click the down arrow from the Deployments Overview page.
 If you are using the command line use the "oc scale" command.

 <img src="../images/ocp-lab-replicationrecovery-cleanup.png" width="900"><br/>